zoontek/react-native-navigation-bar/README.md

 ### Transparency

-Compared to [`react-native-edge-to-edge`](https://github.com/zoontek/react-native-edge-to-edge), this library uses React Native [`StatusBar`](https://reactnative.dev/docs/statusbar) API and its defaults: the navigation bar is transparent with a `light-content` bar style.
+Compared to [`react-native-edge-to-edge`](https://github.com/zoontek/react-native-edge-to-edge), this library adopts React Native [`StatusBar`](https://reactnative.dev/docs/statusbar) API and its defaults: the navigation bar is transparent with a `light-content` bar style.
 To enforce a contrasting (semi-opaque) button navigation bar, set the `enforceNavigationBarContrast` option to `true`.

 #### React Native